BLOG

 In advance of that meeting, dozens of voters contacted the Commission, asking them to deny approval to the barcoding machine.
 After reading the voters’ emails, the commissioners saw a problem, but it wasn’t the security flaw.
 The problem they saw was voter resistance to the security flaw.
 (With one exception–see the footnote)

 When they met on June 11, neither staff nor commissioners were coy about the purpose of the meeting.
 Administrator Meagan Wolfe introduced the staff who “conducted the campaign to approve the voting equipment.”
+(Staff are campaigning to approve the equipment?
+Shouldn’t they at least be impartial?)
 (At 11:30 in this video recording of the meeting.)

 Were these mere figures of speech?
 Did Wolfe and Thomsen instead mean to say that they wanted to conduct a rigorous assessment to reduce or eliminate the risks?

-Nope.
-Watch that video and you will see staff, commissioners, and ES&S sales representatives working together with shared purpose: To convince each other and the voters that all is well.
+No, they did not.
+Watch that video and you will see staff, commissioners, and ES&S sales representatives working together with shared and very limited purpose: To convince each other and the voters that all is well.

 Had commissioners come to the meeting ready to grapple with and resolve the security issues, they would quickly have posed the obvious first question, given the controversy: Why are barcodes used at all?
 Particularly when it is demonstrably possible to manufacture a machine with all the desirable features of the ExpressVote but without the barcodes?
 What benefit do the barcodes provide, to whom, that justifies degrading voter verifiability like this?

-But no one asked that.
+But no one asked.
 So no one answered.

 That wasn’t the only important question unasked and unanswered.
 Tony Bridges, the Commission’s Election Security lead, reassured the commissioners that the votes recorded as text, rather than the barcodes, will be counted in recounts and audits.
 (Starts at 48:12 in the video linked above.)